hackbots-3414/2025_Reefscape/design/subsystems.md

 * Physically capable of intaking coral

 ### Operations
-`Intake`
+`CoralIntake` - Get coral into the robot

-`Eject` - Regardless of whether intake is the same as output, must be capable of eject to prevent a jam
+`Eject` - Regardless of whether intake is the same as output, must be capable of eject to prevent a jam.
+Gets coral out of intake.

-`AutoIntake` - Moves forward when camera detects proper alignment on own
+`AutoIntake` - Moves forward when camera detects proper alignment on own, then uses CoralIntake to get coral into the robot

 `Hold` - Touch it, own it.
 Keep holding gamepiece once intaked/intook/intaken/took in/taken in